JuliaDataScience/JuliaDataScience/contents/dataframesmeta_transform.md

 )
 ```

-As you can see, the case for easier syntax is not hard to argue for DFM.
+As you can see, the case for easier syntax is not hard to argue for `DataFramesMeta.jl`.